'Person of interest' in Brooklyn subway train shooting is now a suspect, NYPD says

-The man who police described as a "person of interest" in Tuesday's Brooklyn subway shooting is now being considered a suspect, the NYPD said on Wednesday.
+The 62-year-old man who police described as a "person of interest" in the Brooklyn subway shooting on Tuesday is now considered a suspect, the New York Police Department said on Wednesday.

+An intensive hunt is underway for the man, identified as Frank James, who police say is responsible for the attack.
+It was not immediately clear what evidence led to the change in his status.

 LIVE UPDATES: Brooklyn subway station shooting

-None of the injuries appear to be life-threatening, NYPD Commissioner Keechant Sewell said.

-"We know this incident is of grave concern to New Yorkers," Sewell said.
-"We cannot lose sight of victims in this city.
-We will use every resource we can to bring those to justice who continue to prey on the citizens of New York."
+"We're going to catch this person," Mayor Eric Adams said on CNN's "New Day" on Wednesday.
+"We're going to bring him to justice and hold him responsible for this horrific act on innocent people that are utilizing our subway system."

+The manhunt comes a day after a gunman set off smoke grenades and fired a handgun 33 times on a crowded subway train making its way toward the 36th Street station in Brooklyn's Sunset Park neighborhood.
+The attack left 29 people injured, including 10 who were shot, though none of the injuries appear to be life-threatening, officials said.

 The motive of the shooting is not yet known.
-The attack is not being investigated as an act of terrorism but authorities have not ruled out anything, Sewell said, adding the victims have a variety of backgrounds.
+The attack is not being investigated as an act of terrorism but authorities have not ruled out anything, NYPD commissioner Keechant Sewell said.

-Investigators found a Glock 9 mm handgun, three extended magazines, two detonated smoke grenades, two non-detonated smoke grenades, a hatchet and the U-Haul key at the scene, Essig said.

-Two officials told CNN they believe the gun jammed during the shooting.
+The subway shooting represents a long-feared nightmare scenario for New York City, which relies heavily on its mass transit system.
+Subway ridership cratered during the Covid pandemic as many workers stayed home, and ridership has not returned to its pre-pandemic levels, in part due to wariness over an increase in violence on the transit system.

 The photo gallery below contains graphic images.
 Viewer discretion is advised.

-People who were in the train car described smoke filling the car, and then gunshots as panicked and confused people tried to push their way to one end.
+People aboard the train car on Tuesday morning said smoke filled the car and gunshots rang out, causing people to push their way to the other side of the train in panic and confusion.

 Hourari Benkada, 27, who was shot in the back of the knee, said he thinks he was sitting next to the shooter.